elunico/Python-Finite-State-Machine/README.md

 ### Explanation through Example

 Briefly, imagine you have a music player that be be started, stopped, and paused and so has the methods `start`, `stop`, and `pause`.
 You want to be able to pause while started but not stopped.
-You want to be able to stop while either started or paused.
+You want to be able to stop while either started, paused, or stopped.
 Finally, you want to be able to start while stopped or paused.
 You begin in the stopped state.

 Immediately, you might be able to see there is a fair bit going on, and we only have 3 states and a few rules.